spacemeshos/testnet-guide/wallet.md

 > Newly-added accounts are automatically saved in your wallet.

-You can easily switch between accounts, view the coin balance of an account, send coins from any account, or receive coins into any account.
+You can easily switch between accounts, view the another account's Smesh balance, send Smesh from any account, or receive Smesh into any account.

 To switch between accounts, click the account drop-down icon in your wallet display area.
 All your accounts should be listed in the drop-down menu: